 - Prior medical records

 - Proof of treatments

-It is important to be very well prepared prior to your hearing and gather as much convincing evidence as possible.
+It is important to be prepared prior to your hearing and gather as much convincing evidence as possible.
 Before the hearing, each party will have an opportunity to request facts and information from the other party.
 This is the process of discovery.

 A stenographer will transcribe everything at the deposition, which you can use as evidence at the court hearing.
-It can be a little unnerving to depose, but your lawyer can help you prepare.
+It can be a little unnerving to depose, but these tips can help:

 Tip #1: Gather Your Paperwork

-In the days leading up to the hearing, go back and review the claims and fact statements.
-Make sure you understand your theory of the case and any key issues that could prevent you from getting your desired outcome.
-If you have any questions, ask your attorney to explain in more detail so that you are ready to answer questions if asked.
+In the days leading up to the hearing, go back and review all relevant information.
+Make sure you understand any key issues that could prevent you from getting your desired outcome.
+If you have any questions, ask your attorney to explain in more detail, so you’re prepared to give accurate answers.

 Tip #2: Contact Your Lawyer a Few Days Before the Hearing

-If you have not already done so, speak with your attorney at least a day or two before the hearing.
-The hearing is similar to a trial, except there is no jury and the rules are more informal.
-This means the judge (Administrative Law Judge or “ALJ”) is allowed to ask you questions directly and has wide latitude when doing so.
+If you have not already done so, speak with your attorney shortly before the hearing.
+The hearing is similar to a trial, except there is no jury, and the rules are more informal.
+This means the ALJ is allowed to ask you questions directly and has wide latitude when doing so.

 Since you will be giving testimony and explaining your side of the case, you want to make sure you are prepared.
 Your lawyer can explain this process in more detail.